silentdance/ram/intl.en-US/User Guide/Policies/Policy language/Policy structure and grammar.md

 ## Policy format check {#section_awl_gbk_xdb .section}

 Policies are stored in RAM as JSON documents.
-When you create or update a policy, RAM first checks whether the JSON format is correct
+When you create or update a policy, RAM first checks whether the JSON format is correct.

 -   For more information about the JSON grammar standards, see [RFC 7159](http://tools.ietf.org/html/rfc7159).
 -   We recommend that you use tools such as JSON validators and editors to verify your policies to meet JSON grammar standards.